TF2Autobot/tf2autobot/README.md

 -   [Environment variables](https://github.com/idinium96/tf2autobot/wiki/Configuring-the-bot)
 -   [`options.json` reference](https://github.com/idinium96/tf2autobot/wiki/Configure-your-options.json-file)

-When the wiki tells you to clone the TF2Autobot repository, use this fork instead:
+When the wiki tells you to clone the TF2Autobot repo, use this fork instead:

 ```bash
 git clone https://github.com/TF2-Price-DB/tf2autobot-pricedb.git
 ```

-Then apply the additional pricedb.io settings below using your api key from [Pricedb Store](https://store.pricedb.io/api-docs).
+Then apply the additional pricedb.io settings below using your api key from [Pricedb Store](https://store.pricedb.io/api-docs) or ignore this step if you dont want to use any of the [Pricedb Store](https://store.pricedb.io) features.

 ### Required pricedb.io configuration